“They call me ‘hell’, they call me ‘Stacey’, they call me ‘her’, they call me ‘Jane’. That’s not my name. That’s not my name. That’s not my—”

 But obviously, no one could comprehend me being genuine.
 Except for my American friends.
 Now they are my real family.

 They still, wholeheartedly support me and my decision.
 In fact, one of my friends, Cora, suggested I should move to England to get a fresh new start.
-Away from seeing Micheal, the boy I once cherished with everything I had, sucking his girlfriends face off.
+Away from seeing Micheal, the boy I once cherished with everything I had, sucking his girlfriend's face off.
 Witnessing that gave me nightmares.
-Despite him going to a different college to me, he would often hang out at the one I went to.
+Despite him going to a different college from me, he would often hang out at the one I went to.

 So, I dropped out and moved to England.
 As you can imagine, my very strict and uptight parents threw a fit, threatening to take away my college money.
-I had barely managed to allow me to study drama at college so when they found out about me leaving, they decided I should study something more stable.
+I had barely managed to allow me to study drama at college so when they found out about my leaving, they decided I should study something more stable.
 They thought I couldn't handle the course.
 Fortunately for me, my dad's mother, my grandmother is the sweetest person in the world who worships me.
 She persuaded my parents to reconsider.
 Eventually, they came to a compromise.
 If I wasn't successful in finding a stable job or agent at the end of my first year, I would have to drop out and study something else.
 Specifically, nursing.

 I shudder at the thought of the amount of blood I would have to see.
 I never could see blood without puking.
+Or fainting.
+I suck at dealing with anything gory.

 And so I moved to a rather small city in England called Bristol and enrolled in their course.
 At first, being a 20-year-old starting university was hard but I eventually managed to ease into it.
 I admit it took a lot longer than I wanted for me to get used to the different system and country but when I did, I knew I made the right choice.

 Shockingly, the people here don't speak English with posh accents like movies portray.
-A lot of the people here who have 'Bristolian accents' miss out letters like 't' when they speak.
+A lot of the people here who have 'Bristolian accents' miss out on letters like 't' when they speak.

 I nearly laughed when I first spoke to someone who had the accent.
+It's definitely different but almost entertaining.

 Anyways, I started the course and immediately fell in love with it.
 And that's how I met my English friend, Sadie.
 She is studying stage management and so she is often with us in lessons, when we are either rehearsing or learning.
 We instantly became friends, despite being polar opposites.